Your Employment Rights: A Guide for Workers

 If you are one of the rare employees who was fired illegally, you can bring a “wrongful termination suit” against your former employer.
 Depending on the type and the extent of your employer’s violation, you have the potential to recover your position, lost wages and benefits, attorneys’ fees, and/or a money award aimed at punishing your former employer for bad behavior.
 That said, some employers ask their employees to sign a waiver that gives up the right to sue.
 You should always consider such a decision very carefully, as it will limit your options for legal redress later on.
 You can read more about this in our articles on severance agreements in New York and San Francisco.

 Outside of bringing a suit, you can seek arbitration or mediation with the company.
 These methods involve a neutral third party who will facilitate and guide negotiations.
 Arbitration and mediation are often less expensive and time-consuming that going to court, but they can provide the same compensation.

 It is important to act quickly when addressing a wrongful termination.
-For more information, please see these articles, or contact us for a free consultation.
+For more information, please see these articles, or contact us for a consultation.

 Employment Rights – Severance Pay